sanjar-notes/databases/home/4_resource_itineraries/3-scaler-dbms-free/4-Relational-Algebra/1-Introduction-to-Relational-Algebra-and-Basic-Operators.md

 	- Difference (A-B) - a table of rows that are only present in A.
 	  ![](../../../../assets/1-Introduction-to-Relational-Algebra-and-Basic-Operators-image-7-276a499c.png)

-	- Cartesian-product (an operator) - a binary operator that takes relations as input, and outputs a relation with all attributes of the inputs (even if duplicate attributes, keep them) and all possible rows combination (of the existing rows of inputs).
+	- Cartesian-product (an operator), i.e. A x B - a binary operator that takes relations as input, and outputs a relation with all attributes of the inputs (even if duplicate attributes, keep them) and all possible rows combination (of the existing rows of inputs).
 This is possible because relations are sets too.
 The input relations can be incompatible (i.e. have different attributes/schema)
 		![](../../../../assets/1-Introduction-to-Relational-Algebra-and-Basic-Operators-image-8-276a499c.png)

 		Clear definition (below)
 		![](../../../../assets/1-Introduction-to-Relational-Algebra-and-Basic-Operators-image-9-276a499c.png)
 	- Number of elements for set operations
 		![](../../../../assets/1-Introduction-to-Relational-Algebra-and-Basic-Operators-image-10-276a499c.png)

+Note:
+- subset boolean check is not a propositional operator, since it involves a loop.
+CHECK!
+	- So avoid using subset boolean checks in selection conditions, keep it strictly propositional